aabbtree77/tensors/index.md

 \end{align}
 $$

-Here the division by 4 of the first basis element is not important, but it would turn $X_{1}$ into an index symmetrization operator if one acted with it on any two-index tensor.
+Here the division by 4 of the first basis element is not important, but it turns $X_{1}$ into an index symmetrization operator if one acts with it on any two-index tensor.

 **Magically, these tensor basis expressions form an algebra under the product defined as**